 Women & Leadership Australia

-is a national initiative dedicated to supporting a higher representation of female leadership throughout the Australian workforce and the broader community.
+A national initiative dedicated to supporting a higher representation of female leadership throughout the Australian workforce and the broader community.

 Encompassing all aspects of leadership capability, career progression and work/life balance, WLA programs have become a highly regarded example of workplace excellence and achievement.
 WLA regularly connects with thousands of individual Australian women, providing ongoing support and advice at every stage of their leadership journey.

 CLW was launched in August 2000 to empower women to believe in their own unique leadership qualities.
 I believe in empowering women to identify their strengths and vision and believe in their abilities and the value of their experiences to make their vision a reality.

 Western Australia Department of Education | Women in Leadership

 The WiL Strategy is a specific commitment within the Department’s Equity and Diversity Management Plan 2009-2010 to increase the representation of women at senior levels in the workforce.